interlock-network/interlock-docs/whitepaper.md

-more-than-half-century of brain-power that went into game-theory (specifically the subfield of mechanism design) to create both long-term and short-term incentives that will encourage pro-social behaviour and participation on the interlock network.
+more-than-half-century of brain-power that went into game-theory (specifically the subfield of mechanism design) to create both long-term and short-term incentives that will encourage pro-social behaviour and participation on the Interlock Network.

 We want people to vote, but we also want them to vote thoughtfully &mdash; to that end votes are emphatically **not** free.
 They cost